From the DOM point of view, the root document element is

 clientWidth before and after the freeze, and if it increased (the scrollbar disappeared) then add

-document.body in place of the scrollbar, to keep the content width same.
+document.body in place of the scrollbar, to keep the content width the same.

 Width/height of the visible part of the document (content area width/height):